 Fostering Entrepreneurship and CEO Leadership

-ITRI employs 5,813 personnel, including 1,379 who hold Ph.D.s and 3,147 with master’s degrees.
-By disseminating both technology and talent, ITRI has led the technology industry into the 21st century and has cultivated 70 CEOs in the local high-tech industry.
-In addition to its headquarters in Taiwan, ITRI has branch offices in the California Silicon Valley, Tokyo, Berlin and Moscow.
+ITRI employs 5,819 personnel, including 1,396 who hold Ph.D.s and 3,153 with master’s degrees.
+By disseminating both technology and talent, ITRI has led the technology industry into the 21st century and has cultivated over 140 CEOs in the local high-tech industry.
+In addition to its headquarters in Taiwan, ITRI has branch offices in the California Silicon Valley, Tokyo, Berlin, Moscow and Eindhoven.

-ITRI, headquartered in Taiwan, has offices in the United States, Japan, Russia and Germany in an effort to extend its R&D scope and promote opportunities for international cooperation.
+ITRI, headquartered in Taiwan, has offices in the United States, Japan, Germany, Russia and Netherlands in an effort to extend its R&D scope and promote opportunities for international cooperation.
 In the United States, it has long-term collaborative arrangements with MIT, Carnegie Mellon University, the University of California at Berkeley and Stanford University.
-Globally, it has 23 international cooperations with major companies such as IBM, HP, Microsoft, Nokia, Sun Microsystems, Kodak, Lucent and Motorola.

-To date, ITRI holds more than 18,546 patents and has assisted in the creation of more than 225 start-ups and spin-offs.
+To date, ITRI holds more than 19,890 patents and has assisted in the creation of more than 228 start-ups and spin-offs.
+In 2013, ITRI recieved three R&D 100 Awards: iAT Technology, FluxMerge and ButyFix.
+In 2012, ITRI recieved six R&D 100 Awards: Lignoxy, TEMM, SideLighter, aePLASMA, Light&Light and AVA-Clamp.
+In 2011, ITRI received six prestigious international awards: The Excellent Organization, Solar Industry Awards in the U.K. for Solar Radome, two R&D 100 Awards, two Wall Street Journal Technology Innovation Awards, and the Silver Award for The Society in Information Display’s (SID) Display of the Year Awards.
 In 2010, the institute received five prestigious international awards: The Overall Gold Wall Street Journal Technology Innovation Award for its FlexUPD technology, runner-up in the Semiconductor category for its MDPS (Micro-Deformable Piezoresistive Sensor Technology) and three R&D 100 Awards for FlexUPD, i2/3DW and Reddex.
 In 2009, the institute also received four prestigious international awards: The Wall Street Journal’s 2009 Technology Innovation Award for its FleXpeaker technology, an R&D 100 Award for the High Safety STOBA Lithium Battery Material Technology, the iF Design Award from the International Forum Design in Germany for ITRA’s Fluid Driven Lighting System, and the Red Dot Design Award by the Design Zentrum Nordrhein Westfalen in Essen, Germany, for its Flexio Radio Technology.